 Many children with autism have very restricted interests.
 Despite this, they are likely to have an interest that is shared by some of the other children.
 Do your homework.
 Make sure that you send your child into school equipped with something that will draw the interest of other children.
 If this seems too difficult, it’s worth asking your child’s form teacher for help.
 Work at maintaining these relationships.

-4. Stay upbeat
+4. Stay upbeat when living with autism

 Living with autism often feels overwhelming.
 It is very easy to dwell on past events and worry about ‘another’ school year.
 The beginning of term is an adjustment for everyone in the house, especially caregivers.
 Remaining positive really helps.
 Spoil yourself a little!

-5. Reality not as rehearsed
+5. Acknowledge reality might not be as rehearsed

 Remember that sometimes even rehearsed events don’t go to plan.
 Talk to your child about this possibility.
 Develop a strategy with your child which may be used at such times.
 Share this strategy with your child’s teacher or support worker.
 This will provide a sense of base to your child when he or she feels most unsafe.